-Under the overall responsibility of the Managing Director Finance, the Corporate Development department has defined a sustainability concept and a roadmap of measures for the continuous expansion of sustainability reporting.
-The Communication & Policy department continues to define the reporting processes.
+Under the overall responsibility of the Chief Financial Officer, a sustainability concept was defined and a roadmap of measures designed for the continuous improvement of the sustainable influence of our Company on society and the steady expansion of sustainability reporting.

-The importance of the continuous expansion of sustainability management is illustrated by the inclusion in the annual business plan,which is valid for five years.
-As part of the sustainability strategy, targets, indicators and, measures are systematically developed and reviewed and consequently secured in the corporate strategy.
-A company-wide committee at senior management level (CSR Board) oversees this from the development of measures to reporting, and is later officiated by the Chief Financial Officer and the Chief Human Resources Officer.
-The CSR Board convenes twice a year to agree on targets and processes.
+The importance of constantly expanding sustainability management is clear from its inclusion in the annual business plan valid for five years.
+As part of the sustainability strategy, objectives, indicators and measures are systematically developed, reviewed and integrated into the corporate strategy.
+A company-wide committee (CSR Board) at first (general managers) and second management level (department heads) oversees this development from the development of measures to reporting presided over by the Chief Financial Officer and the Chief Human Resources Officer.
+The CSR Board meets twice a year to agree on targets and processes.

-The implementation of individual measures and the recording of key figures is the responsibility of various departments, units and teams within company.
-The CSR core team meets every three months to deliberate this.
-Those responsible for data provide key figures on the central transparency management platform in a comprehensible manner throughout the company.
-Sustainability risks are discussed and evaluated with the management in the quarterly updated risk analysis and, at an annual risk conference.
-Additionally, certified management systems such as ISO 45001 in the field of health and safety at work and ISO 27001 in information security management, or internal management systems based on recognized standards such as environmental management (according to ISO 14001) and early public acceptance (according to VDI 7000) are used in CSR core areas.
+The relevant departments of the Company are responsible for implementing the individual measures and collecting key figures.
+The core CSR team meets every quarter for this purpose.
+Data controllers make performance indicators understandable and available to the whole Company on the central transparency management platform.
+Sustainability risks are discussed with the management and assessed in the quarterly risk analysis as well as at an annual risk conference.
+In addition, certified management systems, such as ISO 45001 in occupational health and safety and ISO 27001 in information security management as well as internal management systems based on recognised standards, including environmental management (according to ISO 14001) and early public participation (according to VDI 7000), are used in the core areas of CSR.

 50Hertz always acts in accordance with the law.
 Its business activities are subject to numerous national and European regulations.
 The following main laws and European regulations provide the framework for our business activities: